 One-to-one support and complementary therapies are provided in the individual’s own home, a residential care home, nursing home or a community hospital.

-We also have our own Therapy, Resource & Information centre in Workington where we offer group support sessions in addition to the one-to-one sessions and complementary therapies.
+We also have our own Therapy and Information centre in Workington where we offer group support sessions in addition to the one-to-one sessions and complementary therapies.

 Please find some links below to resources you may find useful, including podcasts and articles that may benefit you:

-Our Senior Complementary Therapist Claire has also made some recordings talking about how breathing and relaxation play a big part in a patient’s treatment, helping them benefit more from the treatments they are receiving:
+Our Senior Complementary Therapist, Claire Jenkinson, has made some recordings talking about how breathing and relaxation play a big part in a patient’s treatment, helping them benefit more from the treatments they are receiving:

 Claire has also provided some documents on how to cope with stress and breathing: